mjrio/mjr-frontend-es6/slides.md

 ---

-# May the Jjs Force be with you
+# May the JS-Force be with you